"The childish fascination with the everyday miracle is a

 office: 805-756-2159 / building 47 (the "maze"), hallway 35,

-office A / 10-11 A.M.
-Zoom MTWR & by appointment
+office A / 12-2 p.m.
+TR & by appointment

-The United States entertainment industry has recently begun a much-needed transition, altering the kinds of folk hired to stand both in front of and behind the camera.
+The United States entertainment industry has begun a much-needed transition, altering the kinds of folk hired to stand both in front of and behind the camera.
 An industry long-dominated by white men has begun hiring a greater assortment of actors, screenwriters, cinematographers, and directors to better reflect the complexity of diverse audience experiences.

 These welcome pressures have also begun to revolutionize issues of representation.
 Once upon a time, an actor demonstrated her artistic prowess by performing an embodied or cultural difference not her own.
 Today, a sensitive and empowered audience immediately problematizes such performances, questing for more authentic alternatives.
 What creative license should we accord actors and filmmakers in the twenty-first century?
-Should there be strictures in place that discourage certain creative endeavors from getting off the ground, or are we content to allow creative types the freedom to generate whatever content they wish?
+Should there be strictures in place that discourage certain creative endeavors from getting off the ground, or are we comfortable allowing creative types the freedom to generate whatever content they wish?
 This course will consider such pivotal questions as we examine the history of screen performance both within and outside the United States.

 DIVERSITY, ACCOMODATION, & ACCESSIBILITY